-Remember:
+Remember

-- The basic principles of first aid (danger, response, airway, breathing, circulation) should be followed. - · Do not attempt to move the athlete (other than that required for airway management) unless trained to do so. - · Assessment for a spinal cord injury is a critical part of the initial on-field assessment. - · Do not remove a helmet or any other equipment unless trained to do so safely.
+- The basic principles of first aid should be followed: assess danger at the scene, athlete responsiveness, airway, breathing, and circulation. - Do not attempt to move an unconscious/unresponsive athlete (other than what is required for airway management) unless trained to do so. - Assessment for a spinal and/or spinal cord injury is a critical part of the initial on-field evaluation.
+Do not attempt to assess the spine unless trained to do so. - Do not remove a helmet or any other equipment unless trained to do so safely.